I'm not much of a talker, but let me rant about myself for a bit. You can skip ahead to:

 Being a self-claimed autodidact, I consider myself a proud drop out.
 Instead of going the standard university route (BSc, MSc, internships, etc.), I pivoted and spent my time tinkering on small private projects, reading books & articles and listening to podcasts.

-Since some do care about the official part of this, here's a rundown:
+If you care about the more official part of this, here's a rundown:

 - CS at Tallinn University of Technology